Object Tracker with FPGA Object Tracker with FPGA

 The final project was completely open-ended, with the only restriction being that only a single bitstream can be used with up to 4 FPGA boards (Basys3 FPGA Board).

 The typical projects implemented are recreations of popular games or enhanced versions of the suggested project, which was a graphing calculator.
-However, given that this was essentialy the only module in our course that allowed for a fully open-ended project, we decided to push the limits of what could be done with this simple FPGA board.
+However, given that this was essentially the only module in our course that allowed for a fully open-ended project, we decided to push the limits of what could be done with this simple FPGA board.
 There were two key considerations:

 1. The project should exploit the features of the FPGA e.g. high level of parallelism, low and deterministic latency, etc. In other words, it should not be something that could be easily done with a standard microcontroller or CPU.